cedricviaccoz/ClioWire-helper/README.md

 ## How to organise the file containing pulses ##

 The script works now with a file where the pulses are separated by a line break ('\n').
 I'm not sure if you might produce pulses that have line break, if this is the case take contact with me, or modify the script accordingly.
+Note that this file should be located in the same place/folder of the script (otherwise you have to provide a filename that take into account the relative filepath)